Encyclopedia covering topics related to bioethics, including genetically modified foods, social justice, sustainability, and chemical warfare.

 Looks at changes in land use and land cover in North America through 1998.
 From the USGS.

 Monthly mean temperature, precipitation, and other climatic data for weather stations from around the world dating back to 1948.
-From the National Climatic Data Center.

 Provides access to wide range of services and sources for geophysical data.
 Areas include weather and climate, geomagnetism, earth observations from space, space weather and solar events, natural hazards, marine geology and geophysics, and ocean depth data.